San Bruno station (Caltrain): Grade separation

-The expanded plaza adjacent to Artichoke Joe's Casino would be dedicated as Posy Park.
+The expanded plaza adjacent to Artichoke Joe's Casino was named Posy Park.
 Posy Park has a water feature consisting of a fountain with cascading terraces running down from the station to street level.
 However, shortly after the San Bruno Grade Separation Project was completed, inspections revealed cracks in the concrete and protective coating, causing rust to the reinforcing steel rebar, and the fountain was turned off.
 A request for bids to rehabilitate the fountain was posted in September 2017, but no bidders materialized, and a direct solicitation resulted in an estimate of $125,000 to recoat the concrete.

 The station platforms are planned to be lengthened to accommodate through-running California High-Speed Rail service.